 Especially when this game is played by not using gyro controls, Mario Kart 7 has received the blessing of 3D incredibly naturally.
 I think it is the game that can be accepted that way most easily.
-The development staff of Super Mario 3D Land22 said they even used Mario Kart 7 for reference.
-Why do you think Mario Kart 7 is so compatible with 3D?
+The development staff of Super Mario 3D Land22 said Iwata Asks: SUPER MARIO 3D LAND Why do you think Mario Kart 7 is so compatible with 3D?
 22 Super Mario 3D Land: A 3D action game released for the Nintendo 3DS system on November 13, 2011.
 It is the latest game in the Super Mario series.

 It’s because your line of sight is fixed.
 The surrounding scenery slides past like in the real world, so it feels natural.
 And it was a good thing that we adjusted each individual aspect, making sure it didn’t jump out too much or that there wasn’t too much disparity.